raoconnor/raoconnor.github.io/_posts/2025-12-10-Migration-to-Nutanix-Part-1.md

 See https://portal.nutanix.com/page/documents/details?targetId=Nutanix-Move-v6_0:top-enable-winrm-hyperv-ahv-t.html

+If using a local "administrator" account, disable the following Local Security policy:
+Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options\User Account Control: Admin Approval Mode for the Built-in Administrator account

-Use a local admin account or disable Windows UAC (User Account Control)
+Or disable Windows UAC (User Account Control) - In windows search for User Account Control and set it to Never Notify